A new recursion relation for tree-level NLSM amplitudes based on hidden zeros: New BCFW-like recursion relation for tree-level NLSM amplitudes

 where $n_1<n$, $S$'s are planar Mandelstam invariants and the summation is taken over all finite $z^*$ satisfying $s(z^*)=0$.
+This on-shell recursion relation is the first main result of this paper.
 Compared with the recursion relation in \cite{Cachazo_2022}, the new recursion relation in Eq. \eref{eq:BCFW_recursion_hidden_zero} resembles the ordinary BCFW recursion relations, reducing the computation of a higher-point amplitude into the computations of on-shell lower-point amplitudes.

 Through the $z$-shift defined in Eq. \eref{z-shift-general}, we introduce a total of $n(2n-1)$ auxiliary Mandelstam-like variables $r_{ij}$.
 While the momentum conservation conditions fix $2n$ of these variables, and the kinematics of the two hidden zeros in Eq. \eref{realize-zero} determine additional $2(2n-3)$ variables, there remain $(n-2)(2n-3)$ undetermined $r_{ij}$'s.
-Because the final recursion relation in Eq. \eref{eq:BCFW_recursion_hidden_zero} must be independent of these auxiliary variables, we can directly let $(n-2)(2n-3)$ $r_{ij}$'s equal $0$.
-However, the previous counting for the power of $z$ in the large $z$ limit is based on assuming each Mandelstam variable to be linear in $z$, and the above $r_{ij}=0$ breaks such linearity.
-The solution to this problem is to carefully choose $r_{ij}$ so that each denominator of physical propagator remains linear in $z$, then the corresponding $r_{ij}=0$ will not cause the non-vanishing boundary term.
+Because the final recursion relation in Eq. \eref{eq:BCFW_recursion_hidden_zero} must be independent of these auxiliary variables, we can directly let $(n-2)(2n-3)$ $r_{ij}$'s equal to $0$.
+However, the previous counting for the power of $z$ in the large $z$ limit---which motivates the factor $1/(1-z^2)$ in Eq. \eref{contour-integral}---is based on assuming each Mandelstam variable to be linear in $z$, and the above $r_{ij}=0$ breaks such linearity.
+The solution is to choose $r_{ij}$ such that every denominator of physical propagator remains linear in $z$.
+This choice thereby prevents a non-vanishing boundary term in Eq. \eref{contour-integral} when $r_{ij}=0$, since the power of $z$ in the limit $z\to\infty$ cannot be increased.
 In subsection \ref{subsec-solu-r}, we will provide an explicit choice of $(n-2)(2n-3)$ $r_{ij}$'s for the general $2n$-point NLSM amplitudes, as illustrated in Fig. \ref{fig:momentum_conservation_r_ij}.